terminalcloud/apps/docs/ushahidi.md

 ---

 ### Additional Information
-#### Ushahidi Terminal.com container automatic installation:
+#### Ushahidi Terminal automatic installation:
-You can replicate this container from a [base snapshot](https://www.terminal.com/tiny/FzpHiTXG1K) by executing:
+You can replicate this Terminal from a [base snapshot](https://www.terminal.com/tiny/FzpHiTXG1K) by executing:
 `wget https://raw.githubusercontent.com/terminalcloud/apps/master/ushahidi_installer.sh && bash ushahidi_installer.sh`

-Use at least a "small" Terminal container to host this application.
+Use at least a "small" Terminal Terminal to host this application.

 ---